otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 a deniable trust establishment for offline conversations.
 This service provider is the Prekey Server, as establish in this specification.

-There are three things that should be uploaded to the Prekey Server: signed user profiles, signed prekey profiles and prekey messages.
+There are three things that should be uploaded to the Prekey Server: user profiles, prekey profiles and prekey messages.
 They are needed for starting a non-interactive DAKE.
 Prekey profiles are needed as if only prekey messages are used for starting non-interactive conversations, an active adversary can modify the first flow from the publisher to use an adversarially controlled ephemeral key, capture and drop the response from the retriever, and then compromise the publisher's long-term secret key.
 The publisher will never see the messages, and the adversary will be able to decrypt them.
 Moreover, since long-term keys are usually meant to last for years, a long time may pass between the retriever sending the messages and the adversary compromising the publisher's long-term key.
 This attack is mitigated with the use of Prekey Profiles that contain shared prekeys signed by the long-term secret key, and that are reusable.

-A set of prekey messages (with the one-time ephemeral secrets) is stored in the Prekey Server to achieve forward secrecy.
-A Prekey Message should be immediately deleted after having been retrieved.
+A Prekey Server can also be used to publish the User Profile, even if OTRv4 is implemented in the OTRv4-interactive-only mode.
+This should be done in order to achieve deniability properties, as it allows two parties to send and verify each other's User Profile during the DAKEs without damaging participation deniability for the conversation, since the User Profile becomes public information.

 The submissions of these values to the untrusted Prekey Server are deniably authenticated by using DAKEZ.
 If they were not authenticated, malicious